larrydiamond/typescriptcollectionsframework-Demo-For-Angular7/README.md

 <img src="https://larrydiamond.github.io/typescriptcollectionsframework/tsf-blue.png" width="100" height="100">

-This is a demo application for the TypeScript Collection Framework
+This is a tutorial and demo application for the TypeScript Collection Framework

 https://github.com/larrydiamond/typescriptcollectionsframework

+Start with ArrayList, it's a good warmup for everything else.